NautilusTrader

 NautilusTrader may work on other platforms, but only those listed above are regularly used by developers and tested in CI.

-We recommend using the latest supported version of Python and setting up nautilus_trader in a virtual environment to isolate dependencies.
+We recommend using the latest supported version of Python and installing nautilus_trader inside a virtual environment to isolate dependencies.

 From PyPI

-To install the latest nautilus_trader binary wheel (or sdist package) from PyPI using Pythons pip package manager:
+To install the latest nautilus_trader binary wheel (or sdist package) from PyPI:

 Extras